 Betsy Schramm’s music has been cited for its “visionary quality”,“impressive lyricism” and has been called “expansive, daring, and unpredictable” (Boston Globe, Buffalo News, Boston Herald).
 Schramm’s compositions have received numerous professional awards and has been played and broadcast in the U.S. and Europe, in London, New York City, and Boston.
-The music of Betsy Schramm has been commissioned/premiered by Jane Manning and Jane’s Minstrels, Duluth Superior Symphony Orchestra, Minnesota Ballet, New Millennium Ensemble, Boston Music Viva, Lontano, Ricardo Odriozola, Terry Everson, Carly Johnson, Andrew Sorg, Charles Blandy, Rafael Popper-Keizer, the Eastman Wind Ensemble, Amelia Hollander Ames, Jill Dreeben, Solar Winds, Mark Ponzo, John Aley, the Craft Ensemble, Cambridge Chamber Players and others.
+The music of Betsy Schramm has been commissioned/premiered by Jane Manning and Jane’s Minstrels, Duluth Superior Symphony Orchestra, Minnesota Ballet, New Millennium Ensemble, Boston Music Viva, Lontano, Ricardo Odriozola, Terry Everson, Carly Johnson, Andrew Sorg, Charles Blandy, Rafael Popper-Keizer, Robert Schulz, Hardwick Chamber Ensemble, the Eastman Wind Ensemble, Amelia Hollander Ames, Jill Dreeben, Solar Winds, Mark Ponzo, John Aley, the Craft Ensemble, Cambridge Chamber Players and others.
 Schramm grew up in a house filled with music.
 Her mother played the piano, organ, and sang.
 Her father had a classical record collection which he often played.
 Every Sunday in church she was drawn to the Bach organ preludes.
 She studied piano from a young age, sang in church choirs, and took up percussion as a teen.
 She was drawn to becoming a composer by the music that was always playing in her head.

 BBC Radio3, with Jane Manning and Jane’s Minstrels, produced broadcast recordings of Betsy Schramm’s two song cycles on Hear and Now: and birds are wings (Brian Israel Prize) and while east deserves of dawn.
 The Naumberg Award-winning New Millennium premiered and leap into the ripe air (an e.e.cummings cycle) at Miller Theatre in New York City.
 The Minnesota Ballet with the Duluth Superior Symphony Orchestra premiered American Mosaic to critical acclaim: “Comparisons with Aaron Copland were inevitable” (Duluth News Tribune.)
 The Boston Globe hailed Betsy Schramm’s Alice and the White Rabbit’s Opera as “a highly professional undertaking, and a child who owned a CD of it would benefit from such musical and literary sophistication.”
 Additional commissions include Sedna: Images of the Alaskan Eskimo, a Barlow Endowment commission premiered by Boston Musica Viva; Q’eros, commissioned by Lontano/ London Arts Board, premiered in London; Arrays of Light, Light Excelleth Darkness, Boston Inspires, Transformations, Suite for Flugelhorn, and Restless Airs for trumpeter Mark Ponzo; The Quickening of a Summer’s Morn, premiered by the Eastman Wind Ensemble; Wings of the Wind, premiered by the Music Fix.